VincentVanlaer/mesa-school-labs/content/tuesday/lab-3.md

 ### Helpful Links

 The general Lab 3 Google Drive can be found [here](https://drive.google.com/drive/folders/13a2fdxeXzITIJgJWkmvUShg0fPrFs9UX?usp=sharing).
-This folder contains solutions (separated by task), the starting point for the lab, pre-made ZAMS models, and a series of pre-computed runs with no meridional circulation (called `no_extra_jdot`).
+This folder contains partial solutions (separated by task), full solutions for each test case, the starting point for the lab, pre-made ZAMS models, and a series of pre-computed runs with no meridional circulation (called `no_extra_jdot`).
+The specific portions that you need to download (aside from the solutions) will be explicitly stated in the tasks, so you **do not** need to download everything on this drive.

-The Google Colab script to make your plots can be found [here](https://colab.research.google.com/drive/1fB8YwH5e_XjZFDh-UGDrcjZefHOBE4Rq?usp=sharing).
+The Google Colab script to make the bonus plots can be found [here](https://colab.research.google.com/drive/1fB8YwH5e_XjZFDh-UGDrcjZefHOBE4Rq?usp=sharing).

 ## Instructions